 It could be, but there are steps take to decrease the likelihood of it —

-- control the GPU power distribution and market,
+- control the GPU (and CMU) power distribution and market,

-- improve communication between people’s minds, such as smart phone screen sharing, and virtual collaborative learning technologies.
+- improve communication between people’s minds, such as smart phone screen sharing, and virtual collaborative learning technologies, direct neural interfaces.